 Claude splutters for a few seconds before leaning back into the sofa.
 He has chosen, he tells me with his heavy sigh, to take the moral high ground.
 He mutters something in French, and an unsteady silence follows.
 I swallow.
 “Now, Fred, as I was saying”—and here he glares at Roxanne, who is already back to her phone—“America in the seventies was a very different place.
 Just look at these pictures—let me see if I can get the Apple TV working.”

 And without a hint of irony, Claude cuts off his precious newsreader.
 The final image is of a man wandering forlornly about the ruined foundations of his burnt-out Californian bungalow, the camera pushing its zoom to the limit, the golden face elusive.
 The reporter’s voice is flat.
 “He’s probably lost everything.
 Maybe his kids, or a pet.
 Perhaps the ashes of a loved one.
+Imagine.
 Imagine.”

 Claude is grinning, white teeth sharp and sudden.
 “Got it,” he says.
 The picture changes.

 Election season has come to New Jersey.
-You can tell by the commercials, themselves a tourist attraction: where else does television treat its viewers with such open contempt?
+You can tell by the commercials, themselves a tourist attraction: where else but America does television treat its viewers with such open contempt?
 Floating above the insults each candidate throws at the other in the political infomercials is a strange talking point: the issue of the bears.
-Each year, New Jersey lifts the ban on bear hunting for a single week, opening the floodgates to the waves of hunters and would-be action heroes that apparently make up the majority of the state’s electorate.
+Each year, New Jersey lifts the ban on bear hunting for a single week, opening the floodgates to the waves of hunters and would-be action heroes who apparently make up the majority of the state’s electorate.
 The black bears who wander down from the mountains and forest and state parks find themselves suddenly assailed, and supposedly learn a hard lesson about straying too close to civilisation.
 Of course, the glaring oversight is that the bears are hardly running back home to tell their friends not to go to Mahwah because gee, the humans sure are pissed—they’re killed, and the next bear is none the wiser.

 Claude, quiet and clear-eyed now that Roxanne has gone to bed, tells me about his own close encounter.
-It is after midnight, and we have been playing guitar in Claude’s office for the past hour or so—me, clumsy variations of the one blues scale I know, Claude a symphony of furious jazz licks buoyed, I think, by an almost teenage angst.
+It is after midnight, and, absurdly, we have been playing guitar in Claude’s office for the past hour or so—me, clumsy variations of the one blues scale I know, Claude a symphony of furious jazz licks buoyed, I think, by an almost teenage angst.